 Total Joint Replacement Classes for Baptist Health Lexington

-At Baptist Health Lexington Orthopedics, we know that the best way to prepare a patient and family member/dedicated coach for hip and knee joint replacement is through open communication and providing the best information regarding how to prepare for the surgery, hospital stay and recovery phase.
+At Baptist Health Lexington Orthopedics, we know that the best way to prepare a patient and family member/dedicated coach for hip and knee joint replacement is through open communication.
+Our total joint replacement class provides the best information regarding how to prepare for the surgery, hospital stay and recovery phase.

-Over the years, published research studies reveal patients who understand what is expected of them before and after surgery and highly involved with their individualized self-management training program (how you safely provide care for yourself at home) have the best clinical outcomes including: early ability to walk after surgery.
-These outcomes include early ambulation after surgery, improved pain management, decreased surgical site infections, decreased length of stay in the hospital and better patient satisfaction.
+Published research studies reveal patients who understand what is expected before and after surgery and highly involved with their individualized, self-management training program (how you safely provide care for yourself at home) have the best clinical outcomes.
+These outcomes include, but are not limited to:

-To support learning and preparation about your surgery, we offer three key online educational resources that are described below.
+To support learning and preparation about your surgery, we offer four options to access and complete the BHLEX Joint Replacement Class.

 Virtual Online Joint Replacement Class Prepares You for Orthopedic Surgery

 We understand that the idea of surgery can be intimidating.
-Our virtual online Joint Replacement Class explains what each patient can expect by watching or simply listening to the class by phone at your convenience.
+Our virtual and online Joint Replacement Class explains what each patient can expect at your convenience.
 If you have any questions or concerns, please contact Baptist Health Lexington Pre-Admission Testing at 859.260.6499.
 We strongly encourage your dedicated family member/coach to participate with you.

 Preparing to Join the Class

-• Prior to joining, please access/print and review the BHLEX Joint Replacement Book using the purple button below.
-Reviewing the book prior to class helps you better understand the content presented.
+• Prior to joining, please access/print and review the BHLEX Joint Replacement Book below.
+Reviewing the book helps you better understand the content presented.
 Allow at least one day to review the book or as much time as needed.

 • Dress in very comfortable clothes while participating in the class.